You're already doing the best you can to avoid pollen, but sometimes you may also need medication to ease your seasonal allergy symptoms.

 - Zetonna (ciclesonide)

-One steroid spray, Nasacort ((triamcinolone acetonide), is available over the counter.
+Two steroid sprays, Nasacort and Flonase, are available over the counter.

 These drugs counteract histamine, which your body makes when you have an allergic reaction.